joonleesky/LeetCode/Readme.md

 ```
 #### Tips

-- Given head, it is good to generate a root node at the beginning
+- Given the head, it is good to generate a root node at the beginning
 ```
 root = ListNode()
 root.next = head
 ```

+### Stack & Queue & Deque

+#### When to use Stack

+- Parentheses or bracket matching.
+- Backtracking.
+- Evaluating postfix/prefix expressions.
+- DFS.

+#### When to use Queue

+- Problems related to order or sequence.
+- Level order traversal in trees.
+- BFS.

+#### When to use Deque

+- Sliding window problems (when you want to add/remove elements from both ends).
+- Palindrome checking.
+- Default (when the problem is ambiguous to select either stack or queue, just use deque).